calogica/calogica.com/_posts/2018-11-16-retail-calendar-in-sql.md

 ### Fiscal Calendar
 As we've seen, fiscal calendars usually, at a minimum, differ from the traditional calendar by their start and end dates.
 On top of that, weeks are often grouped into comparable groupings.

-Since the 4-5-4 calendar is just _one_ of the versions of fiscal calendars we might encounter, we'll encapsulate some of the core logic behind determining fiscal year start and end dates in a **dbt** macro for extensability.
+Since the 4-5-4 calendar is just _one_ of the versions of fiscal calendars we might encounter, we'll encapsulate some of the core logic behind determining fiscal year start and end dates in a **dbt** macro for extensibility.

 We'll parameterize the macro to allow us to chose the _month_ when our fiscal calendar ends, and the _weekday_ when our fiscal weeks start (using Sunday=0).
 That way, we can design fiscal weeks that are independent of the calendar weeks we created earlier in our date dimension.